ldtteam/MinecoloniesWiki/source/buildings/smeltery.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
-      <ul><strong> Fuel: </strong> Listed are items that can be used by the cook as fuel in the furnaces.
-Simply turn on any that you want your cook to use, and the deliveryman will deliver those items to the cook when they need fuel.
+      <li><strong>Fuel: </strong>Listed here are items that can be used by the Smelter as fuel in their furnaces.
+Turn on any that you want your Smelter to use, and a Deliveryman will deliver those items to the Smelter when they need fuel.
+(The black box at the top is to search for items.)
       </ul>
     </ul>
   </div>